ghyze/Boxes/README.md

-# Boxes
-A little game of connecting blocks
+#Boxes
+Boxes is a little game of connecting blocks.
+Use the left and right arrow keys to move the blocks.
+Esc to quit.
+To start the game, run BoxesApp.